Surround sound: Standard configurations

 The function of the center channel is to anchor the signal so that any central panned images do not shift when a listener is moving or is sitting away from the sweet spot.
 The center channel also prevents any timbral modifications from occurring, which is typical for 2-channel stereo, due to phase differences at the two ears of a listener.
-The centre channel is especially used in films and television, with dialogue primarily feeding the center channel.
+The center channel is especially used in films and television, with dialogue primarily feeding the center channel.
 The function of the center channel can either be of a monophonic nature (as with dialogue) or it can be used in combination with the left and right channels for true three-channel stereo.
 Motion Pictures tend to use the center channel for monophonic purposes with stereo being reserved purely for the left and right channels.
-Surround microphones techniques have however been developed that fully use the potential of three-channel stereo.
+Surround microphone techniques have however been developed that fully use the potential of three-channel stereo.

 In 5.1 surround, phantom images between the front speakers are quite accurate, with images towards the back and especially to the sides being unstable.
-The localisation of a virtual source, based on level differences between two loudspeakers to the side of a listener, shows great inconsistency across the standardised 5.1 setup, also being largely affected by movement away from the reference position.
-5.1 surround is therefore limited in its ability to convey 3D sound, making the surround channels more appropriate for ambience or effects.)
+The localization of a virtual source, based on level differences between two loudspeakers to the side of a listener, shows great inconsistency across the standardized 5.1 setup, also being largely affected by movement away from the reference position.
+5.1 surround is therefore limited in its ability to convey 3D sound, making the surround channels more appropriate for ambiance or effects.)

-7.1 channel surround is another setup, most commonly used in large cinemas, that is compatible with 5.1 surround, though it is not stated in the ITU-standards.
-7.1 channel surround adds two additional channels, center-left (CL) and center-right (CR) to the 5.1 surround setup, with the speakers situated 15 degrees off centre from the listener.
+7.1 channel surround is another setup, most commonly used in large cinemas, that is compatible with 5.1 surround, though it is not stated in the ITU standards.
+7.1 channel surround adds two additional channels, center-left (CL) and center-right (CR) to the 5.1 surround setup, with the speakers situated 15 degrees off center from the listener.
 This convention is used to cover an increased angle between the front loudspeakers as a product of a larger screen.